-An early morning attack
+An early-morning attack

-Norway was attacked by Hitler-Germany’s troops in the early hours of Tuesday 9 April 1940 and thus dragged into the Second World War.
+Norway was attacked by Hitler-Germany’s troops in the early hours of Tuesday 9 April 1940, and thus dragged into the Second World War.
 The Norwegian authorities seemed utterly unprepared for the sudden invasion, and the royal family and the country’s government quickly fled north to avoid capture.

 An unexpected passing

-That the queen’s passing was unexpected is clear.
-Norway had not yet determined the location of a final resting place for the members of its modern-day royal family.
+That the queen’s passing was unexpected is clear: Norway had not yet determined the location of a final resting place for the members of its modern-day royal family.
 It would take more than ten years before the queen was laid to rest in the current royal mausoleum at Akershus Castle in Oslo.
 During the intervening decade, the royal coffin had a rather unexpected journey.

 Taken ill on a visit to Britain – the queen dies

 Sadly, it was not to last.
 In the early hours of Sunday 20 November 1938, the queen died in her sleep – and King Haakon had lost his partner and companion of 42 years.
 As referenced in Aftenposten Monday 21 November 1938, the King issued a statement later that same day: «When our great Lord now has taken The Queen away from me it is a heavy blow.
 But I understand that there is a higher reason and that a wise and loving force has made this happen, so as to spare The Queen any more suffering and a future weakened health».
 On Sunday 20 November, the news of the queen’s death went like wildfire through the Norwegian capital Oslo and the rest of the country.

 The last return to Oslo and the funeral

 A week later, on Saturday 26 November, on what would have been Queen Maud’s 69th birthday, the British battleship HMS Royal Oak – accompanied by two additional British destroyers – brought the queen’s coffin back to Norway.
 At the mouth of the Oslofjord, the ships were met by three Norwegian naval vessels, accompanying Her Majesty The Queen’s coffin up the fjord to the capital.
-It must have been a mighty procession – making a big impression on all of those who followed it along the coast as the daylight started to break.
+It must have been a mighty procession – making a big impression on those who followed it along the coast as daylight broke.

 Queen Maud’s coffin was temporarily placed in one of the great halls at Akershus Castle

 After the funeral, the royal coffin was brought back to Akershus Castle and placed in the Margrethe Hall, awaiting the completion of a royal tomb.
 Opinions on where such a burial chamber was to be located were strong, and the Nidaros Cathedral in Trondheim was a location favoured by many.
-After much discussion, it was decided that the modern times’ kings and queens of Norway were to be laid to rest in the country’s capital – in a mausoleum built in the midst of the solid Akershus Castle.
-This would give His Majesty The King a chance to visit his wife’s grave – without having to travel half-way through the long-stretched Norwegian territory.
+After much discussion, it was decided that the modern-day kings and queens of Norway were to be laid to rest in the country’s capital – in a mausoleum built in the midst of the solid Akershus Castle.
+This would give His Majesty The King a chance to visit his wife’s grave without having to travel half-way through the long-stretched Norwegian territory.

 Dramatic days of German occupation in April 1940

 The royal coffin was still placed in the Margrethe Hall when Norway was attacked by Hitler-Germany on 9 April 1940.
 As the King and the rest of the royal family fled the capital, the queen’s coffin was left alone and unprotected.
 In the early days of the war, bombs were dropped nearby, and some damages were made.
 However, the Germans had not yet entered The Margrethe Hall.
 A senior member of the royal household, hoffmarskalk Peter Frederik Broch, and the bishop of Oslo, Eivind Berggrav, decided to move the coffin to a safer place.

 It would take many years before the queen was reunited with her family

 On 16 December 1949, more than eleven years after her death, Queen Maud’s remains were finally laid to rest in the mausoleum at Akershus Castle.
-On that day, the new royal burial chamber was consecrated by Bishop Berggrav – in the presence of the royal family – all having safely returned to Norway after the end of the war in 1945.
+On that day, the new royal burial chamber was consecrated by Bishop Berggrav, in the presence of the royal family, all having safely returned to Norway after the end of the war in 1945.
 In Gamle Aker Church we find a small memorial inscription, in one of the floor tiles, recalling that the church was once Queen Maud’s temporary resting place.

 Today, Queen Maud rests with her husband King Haakon, her son King Olav and her daughter-in-law Crown Princess Märtha – in the beautiful but simple royal tomb at Akershus Castle.
 Every year, the burial chamber at Akershus Castle is visited by hundreds of visitors – most of them completely unaware of the queen’s long journey from her deathbed in London – to this place of eternal rest.

-Sources: Aftenposten historical archive, wikipedia.org.
+Main sources: Aftenposten historical archive, wikipedia.org.